 - Be prepared and know that termination discussions are not and should not feel easy/like no big deal.
 Given the potential impact on an employee’s life and wellbeing, it is a big deal to terminate an employee, under any circumstance.

-Now, what can be done to help mitigate risks to the organization?
+What can be done to help mitigate risks to the organization?

 - Ensure that your employment agreements are solid and current (in all respects), particularly where termination and protective clauses are concerned, and take into consideration recent case law.
 We highlight this here, as we’ve seen a number of agreements that include termination clauses that list out the reasons for termination with cause: